SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 months indicating bi-yearly boosters, or is this the awakening of permanent immunity like the other 3-dose vaccines?

-The answer is unknow, but important.
-We'd like to know, if durability is limited, whether that's a propert of coronaviruses, or of mRNA vaccines, or &hellip; _something._
+The answer is unknown, but important.
+We'd like to know, if durability is limited, whether that's a property of coronaviruses, or of mRNA vaccines, or &hellip; _something._

 ### Next Steps